rebelsky/csc207c/_eboards/eboard01a.md

 _Start of class instructions_

 * Optional: Grab a mask
+* Optional: Grab a somewhat grainy with over-sweetened fruit bar
 * Grab one of the business cards that have computer names and locations.
 * Identify where the corresponding computer is.
 * Return the card to the jar.
+* Navigate to the computer.
 * When both partners arrive, introduce yourselves.

 _Approximate overview_